-While we all like to avoid tooth loss as much as possible, sometimes a tooth is causing more harm than it is doing good in your mouth.
-Many patients experience overcrowded smiles, infected teeth, or complications from wisdom teeth growing in.
+While we all like to avoid tooth removal as much as possible.
+However sometimes a tooth is causing more harm than it is doing good in your mouth.
+Many patients experience overcrowded mouths, infected teeth, or complications from growing wisdom teeth.

-To help remove problematic teeth, Linton Dental provides professional tooth extraction services.
+To help remove problematic teeth and improve oral health, Linton Dental provides professional tooth extraction services.
 The tooth extraction process involves the safe dislodging of a tooth from your soft tissues and your jawbone.
-You can rest assured that when you need a tooth extraction, Linton Dental can help you restore your dental health and remove a tooth that is causing you pain.
+You can rest assured that we can provide painless services when you need a tooth extraction.
+Linton Dental can help you restore your dental health and remove a tooth that is causing you pain.

-Dr. Brian Linton and Dr. Ed Davis are your trusted general dentists in Peachtree, GA.
-They are happy to provide tooth extractions when necessary to his patients.
-Our entire team at Linton Dental is happy to answer any questions you might have regarding your upcoming tooth extraction procedure.
-Here are some frequently asked questions:
+Dr. Brian Linton, Dr. Ed Davis, and Dr. Hannah Voelker are your general dentists in Peachtree City, GA.
+They are happy to provide tooth extractions when necessary to their patients.
+Our dental care team at Linton Dental is happy to answer questions you have regarding your upcoming tooth extraction procedure.
+The following are some frequent questions about tooth extractions.

 When do wisdom teeth typically grow in?